Zinterlop/Zinterlop-Docs/README.md

-# Interlop Bot
+# Zinterlop Bot

-Documentation on Interlop with information and guides
+Documentation on Zinterlop with information and guides

-If you are here to Interlop bot, please refer to setup.md to get information on how to invite the bot.
+If you are here to Zinterlop bot, please refer to setup.md to get information on how to invite the bot.

 ## Support/Report Bugs/Suggestions